-The Farnham Neighbourhood Plan is part of the Government's new approach to planning which aims to give local people more say about what goes on in their area.
-This is set out in the Localism Act that came into force in April 2012.

-- 1.01 Following an independent examination and local referendum where the Farnham Neighbourhood Plan attracted the support of 88% of those voting, the Neighbourhood Plan was 'made' (or adopted) by Waverley Borough Council on 28 July 2017.
-The Waverley Borough Local Plan Part 1: Strategic Policies and Sites was adopted on 20 February 2018 and included the provision of an additional 450 dwellings at Farnham in the period up to 2032 in part to meet the unmet needs from Woking.
-The Secretary of State has stated in recent appeals at Farnham that he considers that the publication of the Local Plan does not undermine the Neighbourhood Plan in relation to housing requirement and supply even though, in the light of the increase in housing need identified in the Local Plan.
-The Neighbourhood Plan has been revised to meet the local housing requirement and further sites have been identified.
-Farnham Town Council carried out an early partial review of its made July 2017 Neighbourhood Plan primarily to identify provision for an additional 450 dwellings.
-The Secretary of State considers this plan-led process to be an appropriate approach. - I.02 If passed at a local referendum, the Neighbourhood Plan will be adopted by Waverley Borough Council as the plan which must be used in law to determine planning applications in the area covered by Farnham Town Council.
-It will become part of the Development Plan alongside the Borough Council's Local Plan. - 1.03 The Plan therefore provides the local community with a powerful tool to guide the long term future of Farnham and its surrounding countryside for the period 2013 to 2032. - 1.04 The Plan contains a vision for the future of Farnham and sets out clear planning policies to realise this vision. - 1.05 In order to develop the Neighbourhood Plan and undertake its review, Farnham Town Council set up a Neighbourhood Plan team which comprises four Town Councillors supported by a number of local volunteers. - 1.06 Some of the Neighbourhood Plan policies are general and apply throughout the Plan area, whilst others are site or area specific and apply only to the relevant areas illustrated on the associated Map.
+- 1.00 The Farnham Neighbourhood Plan is part of the Government's approach to planning which aims to give local people more say about what goes on in their area.
+This is set out in the Localism Act that came into force in April 2012. - 1.01 Following Independent Examination and a local referendum, the Farnham Neighbourhood Plan (2013-2031) was adopted by Waverley Borough Council on 28 July 2017. - 1.02 Subsequently, after the adoption of Waverley Borough Council's Local Plan Part I (Strategic policies and sites) on 28 February 2018, the decision was taken to carry out an early partial review of the Farnham Neighbourhood Plan, to meet the increase in housing need identified in the newly adopted Local Plan. - 1.03 The reviewed Farnham Neighbourhood Plan (2013-2032) was examined on 1 October 2019 and sits alongside Waverley Borough Council's Local Plan.
+The Plan therefore provides the Local Planning Authority with a powerful tool to guide the long-term future of Farnham and its surrounding countryside for the period 2013 to 2032. - Some of the Neighbourhood Plan policies are general and apply throughout the Plan area, whilst others are site or area specific and apply only to the relevant areas illustrated on the associated Maps.
 Nevertheless, in considering proposals for development, the Town and Borough Councils will apply all relevant policies of the Plan.
-It is therefore assumed that the Plan will be read as a whole and cross-referencing between Plan policies has been minimised. - 1.07 The Plan should also be read in conjunction with the National Planning Policy Framework, Waverley Borough Council's Local Plan and the Neighbourhood Plan evidence documents.
+It is therefore assumed that the Plan will be read as a whole and cross-referencing between Plan policies has been minimised. - 1.05 The Plan should also be read in conjunction with the National Planning Policy Framework, Waverley Borough Council's Local Plan and the Neighbourhood Plan evidence documents.

-Which Area Does the Revised Neighbourhood Plan Cover?
+Which Area Does the Neighbourhood Plan Cover?

-1.08 The Farnham Neighbourhood Plan relates to the designated area covered by Farnham Town Council.
-In preparing the Plan, there has been dialogue with the adjoining parish councils and others as well as with Waverley Borough Council, East Hants District Council, Hart District Council and Rushmoor Borough Council.
-The Neighbourhood Plan designation was approved by Waverley Borough Council on 19 February 2013 and in undertaking a review of the
+1.06 The Farnham Neighbourhood Plan relates to the designated area covered by Farnham Town Council.
+In preparing the Plan, there has been dialogue with the adjoining parish councils and others as well as

-Neighbourhood Plan there was no requirement to re-designate the area.
-The area to which the Plan applies is shown on the Farnham Neighbourhood Plan Designation Map.
+- with Waverley Borough Council, East Hampshire District Council, Hart District Council and Rushmoor Borough Council. - 1.07 The Neighbourhood Plan designation was approved by Waverley Borough Council on 19 February 2013.
+In undertaking a review of the Neighbourhood Plan there was no requirement to re-designate the area, shown in the Farnham Neighbourhood Plan Designation Map.